Making effective meetings accessible to people not in the room

 About this series

 In March 2021, OpenNews and more than 100 members of the journalism community launched the DEI Coalition.
 It now has more than 900 members who are committed to learning and taking action to make the journalist industry more anti-racist, equitable, and just.
-Through this RJI Fellowship, Sisi, the Coalition’s founder, will be sharing techniques for building community in a more equitable way, as well as creating and sharing guides and other resources you can use to implement this work in your own newsroom or organization.
+Through this RJI Fellowship, Sisi, the Coalition’s founder, will be sharing techniques for facilitating community in a more equitable way, as well as creating and sharing guides and other resources you can use to implement this work in your own newsroom or organization.